 - Az Zahra Islamic Center, Address: 3832 Main St, Salt Lake City, UT 84115, Phone: (801) 979-7753

 - Utah Islamic center (UIC), Address: 235 W 9000 S, Sandy, UT 84070, Phone: (801) 255-2212

 - Logan Islamic Center.
 Address: 748 N 600 E, Logan, UT 84321, Phone: (435) 753-2491

 Source: Google.com; Updated: July 1, 2017

-The Evening Prayer (Salatul Maghrib) is organized by a small number of the members of UVIC every day at Sunset.
-The Imam of teh Mosque may or may not be present in the event.
-The service lasts for about 30 minutes.
+The Night Prayer (Salatul Isha) is organized by a small number of the key-carrying members of UVIC at about 9:30 PM.
+The members communicate through Whatsap before attending the event.
+The event is semi-regular at best.
+The Imam of the Mosque may or may not be present in the event.
+The service lasts for about 20 minutes.

 Utah Valley Islamic Center and Al Sahaba Mosque

 Utah Valley University Center for the Study of Ethics, UVU Center for International Affairs and Diplomacy and the Muslim Community of the Utah Valley have organized a one-day symposium titled “Islam and Hope.”

 The symposium will be on Monday February 1, 2016 at the UVU Classroom Building Auditorium (Room No 511) from 12:00 noon to 2:00PM.